 - Entanglement with the public school system must be avoided and the school system remain neutral.

 What is the benefit of attending the RT Program?

-RT reinforces efforts to help children grow to cherish and care for themselves and others.
-RT teaches values such as honesty, compassion, integrity and loyalty.
+RTBE teaches children how to grow to cherish and care for themselves and others.
+RTBE teaches values such as honesty, compassion, integrity and loyalty.
 Human worth and dignity are taught, as well as basic social skills needed to function productively in our society.
 All teachings are based on biblical principles.
 Increased respect for self and others is noted as well as an increased interest in learning.
 The program lowers at-risk behavior and demonstrates that there are moral absolutes established by a loving God.
-But most importantly, lessons are designed to bring the students to a saving knowledge of Jesus Christ.
+Most importantly, lessons are designed to bring the students to a saving knowledge of Jesus Christ.

-Has RT been evaluated by an outside organization?
+Has RTBE been evaluated by an outside organization?

 The National Council on Crime and Delinquency (NCCD) conducted an evaluation of the Oakland, California Released Time Program during the entire 2002-2003 school session.
-They reported that a comparative review between the academic performance scores of all 4th & 5th graders in RT revealed that students performed better than their classmates as a whole in almost every category.
-RT reinforces key literacy components such as spelling and reading comprehension.
-RT also provides youth with strong adult mentoring and bonding, which reinforces positive moral and character development that is opposed to engaging in criminal or delinquent behavior.
+They reported that a comparative review between the academic performance scores of all 4th & 5th graders in RTBE revealed that students performed better than their classmates as a whole in almost every category.
+RTBE reinforces key literacy components such as spelling and reading comprehension.
+RTBE also provides youth with strong adult mentoring and bonding, which reinforces positive moral and character development that is opposed to engaging in criminal or delinquent behavior.